 Meaning

-“I was getting a lot of editorial, as in lots of pages in ‘Vogue,’ but it’s far more important to get your dresses on the back of a famous person.
+In the quote “I was getting a lot of editorial, as in lots of pages in ‘Vogue,’ but it’s far more important to get your dresses on the back of a famous person.
 Charlotte Rampling in Bruce Oldfield.
-That sells.” presents a viewpoint centered on life.
-It implies that life rarely follows a perfect plan and encourages us to remember that adaptability helps us grow.
+That sells.,” the emphasis is on life.
+It highlights the thought that life rarely follows a perfect plan while implying that adaptability helps us grow.

 Theme